 - 2 Appendices.
 This Code contains two kinds of appendices: mandatory and nonmandatory.
-Mandatory appendices contain materials the user needs to carry out a requirement or recommendation in the main text of the Code.
+Mandatory appendices contain information the user needs to carry out a requirement or recommendation in the main text of the Code.
 Nonmandatory appendices, which are written in mandatory language, are offered for application at the user's discretion. - 3 Interpretations and Revisions.
 The Committee has established an orderly procedure to consider requests for interpretation and revision of Code requirements.
 To receive consideration, inquiries must be in writing and must give full particulars.
-(See Nonmandatory Appendix O covering preparation of technical inquiries.)
+(See Correspondence With the B31 Committee covering preparation of technical inquiries.)